crowdfavorite/wp-social/readme.txt

 No it does not.
 If you would like to have these tags on your site, please install one of the many available plugins that add this feature.

+= I have a lot of comments and loading the avatars makes the page load slowly, what can I do? =

+Social supports the [Lazy Load plugin](http://wordpress.org/extend/plugins/lazy-load/).
+Install this plugin and Social's avatars will hang out on the couch eating potato chips and watching TV until they are needed.

 == Screenshots ==

 1. Allow your visitors to leave a comment as their Facebook or Twitter identities